CroatianMeteorNetwork/CMN-codes/README.md

   A test project I used to introduce myself to image processing with python.
 It is a slow and non-optimized brute-force approach and uses loops.
 A very bad code indeed.
   I don't have any intention to improve it, as it was just a quick introductory exercise.
 Use at your own risk.

+  * ## astroMic

+  Tiny tool for abusing microphone input as radiometer ADC.